Current status of this position: accepting applications

 - Native-level English proficiency.

-- University degree in education (preferably with early years or elementary specialization) from a country with an English language-based curriculum.
+- University degree in education (preferably with PE specialization) from a country with an English language-based curriculum.
 (A degree in “Teaching English as a Second/Foreign Language” is not sufficient.)

 - Qualifications to teach in a jurisdiction with primarily English-based education.
 (This means that the candidate must be a certified teacher in a country such as Australia, Canada, Ireland, New Zealand, the United Kingdom, or the United States.)